MercuryWorkshop/wisp-protocol/protocol.md

 ### Establishing a Websocket Connection
 The client must establish the connection by performing a standard websocket handshake.
 The `Sec-WebSocket-Protocol` header does not need to be set.

-Immediately after a websocket connection is established, the server must send a CONTINUE packet containing the initial buffer size for each stream.
-The stream ID for this packet must be set to 0, which corresponds to the version of the Wisp protocol (0 means Wisp v1).
-The client must wait for this CONTINUE packet to be received before beginning any communications.
-The purpose of this packet is to ensure that the client does not have to wait for a CONTINUE packet for the creation of each stream, reducing the overall delay.
+Immediately after a websocket connection is established, the server must send a HANDSHAKE packet.
+The stream ID for this packet must be set to 5, which corresponds to the version of this document.
+The client must wait for this HANDSHAKE packet to be received.
+The client must send a PROTOCOLS packet back to tell the server what protocol extensions it agrees to use.
+If the server does not support the set of protocol extensions the client sends, it must close the connection.